andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 *Release on a set interval of time, like trains departing on a regular schedule.
 Developers choose which train to catch when they have completed their feature.*

-A team that uses a release train will set a regular cadence of releases, such as every two weeks, or every six months. ==Dates are set for when the team will cut a release branch for each release==, following the metaphor of a train schedule.
+A team that uses a release train will set a regular cadence of releases, such as every two weeks, or every six months. <mark>Dates are set for when the team will cut a release branch for each release</mark>, following the metaphor of a train schedule.
 People decide which train they want a feature to catch, and target their work for that train, putting their commit onto the appropriate branch while the train is loading.
 Once the train departs, that branch is a [Release Branch](https://martinfowler.com/articles/branching-patterns.html#release-branch) and will only accept fixes.

 A team that is using monthly trains would begin a branch for March, based on the February release.
 They will add new features as the month goes on.
 On a set date, perhaps the third wednesday in the month, the train departs - feature-freezing that branch.
 They start a new branch for the April train, and add new features to that.
 Meanwhile some developers stabilize the March train, releasing it to production when it's ready.
 Any fixes applied to the March train are cherry-picked over to the April train.